Exabyte-io/materials-designer/README.md

 ### 3.1.
 Run the application

 Execute the following commands when running the application in development mode.
+Use Node v14.19

 ```bash
 npm install